Out of the Box Ideas for Sections

 Lunch and Learn can grow from a perk into a tradition.
 Need help pitching the program to your employer, here are a few good reasons to sell them on the idea:

 - It helps with transparency and understanding: Even though we all work together, we’re on different teams and we might not know what everyone is working on all the time.
 When you understand what everyone does on a day-to-day basis, you have a new appreciation for each employee at your company and understand where they fit.

 - It builds community: How much time do you spend at your job?
 For many of us, it’s a big chunk of our lives.
 We might as well make it a fun place that is supportive and where you know people care about you.
 When you know who people are outside of work, it makes who they are at work so much richer.
 Lunch and Learns are not about work – they’re about people.

 - It fosters learning and growth: It’s good to have an environment that people can build off of.
 You never know what can happen when you start bouncing ideas with people you don’t normally work with.
 An environment where people are encouraged to learn also encourages them to grow their technical skills or their personal ones.
 A lot of people here will have the opportunity in the future to speak about what they know at conferences or events, Lunch and Learn can give those who aren’t as comfortable speaking in front of people a chance to do that.

 Description: Pick a topic to cover and organize a series of small events throughout your geographic area.
 This allows you to bring your programming to members who may not be able to attend events that are consistently held in the same location.

-Lessons Learned: We made these events free to members by hosting them at Starbucks and Panera.
+Lessons Learned: Make these events free to members by hosting them at Starbucks and Panera.
 Attendees could order from the menus if they wanted too, but since the program was only an hour long we did not provide food and beverage.